GlennToms/Powershell-Pomodoro-Timer/README.md

 Specifies the length of time for a long break

 ## .PARAMETER NumOfShortBreaks
-Specifies the nubmer of short breaks for using long break time
+Specifies the number of short breaks for using long break time

 ## .PARAMETER DisableNotifications
 Disables Windows Toast Notifications